About

 The Michigan Association of State Universities (MASU) serves as the coordinating board for Michigan’s 15 public universities, providing advocacy and fostering policy to maximize the collective value these institutions provide in serving the public interest and the state of Michigan.

-The Association traces its roots to the late 1940s, when the presidents of the state colleges and universities met on an informal basis to discuss the challenges of a rapidly growing public higher education system.
+The association traces its roots to the late 1940s, when the presidents of the state colleges and universities met on an informal basis to discuss the challenges of a rapidly growing public higher education system.
 In 1952, the Michigan Council of State College Presidents was formally established, and since that time the presidents and principal institutional officers have continued to meet on a regular basis.